budcalabrese/Moon/_posts/2018-10-09-AWS-PrivateLink.md

 Peering was a option but not ideal.
 After more google searching I found AWS PrivateLink which seemed like it could be a solid option. https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html

-After reading thrnought the documentation I started to get a better understanding of data flow.
+After reading through the documentation I started to get a better understanding of data flow.

 ![basic_tuckernet](https://github.com/budcalabrese/terraform/blob/master/img/basic_privatelink.jpeg)